pazz/alot/docs/source/usage/modes/search.rst

     optional arguments
         :---sort: sort order.
 Valid choices are: \`oldest_first\`,\`newest_first\`,\`message_id\`,\`unsorted\`.

-.. _cmd.search.retagprompt:
+.. _cmd.search.refineprompt:

-.. describe:: retagprompt
+.. describe:: refineprompt

-    prompt to retag selected threads' tags
+    prompt to change this buffers querystring

-.. _cmd.search.toggletags:
+.. _cmd.search.retag:

-.. describe:: toggletags
+.. describe:: retag

-    flip presence of tags on this thread.
-A tag is considered present if at least one message contained in this thread is tagged with it.
-In that case this command will remove the tag from every message in the thread.
+    set tags of all messages in the thread that match the current query

     argument
         comma separated list of tags

     optional arguments
         :---no-flush: postpone a writeout to the index (Defaults to: 'True').
+        :---all: retag all messages in search result.

 .. _cmd.search.select: